opencurve/curve/docs/en/chunkserver_design_en.md

 ChunkFilePool is located in DataStore Level, using local file system based on ext4.
 Since there will be considerable I/O amplification during the writing, a certain space for files will be pre-allocated when creating chunk files by calling fallocate.
 But if only use fallocate metadata will still be change when writing new blocks and thus amplification still exist.

 What CURVE did is using files already written.
 Chunk file and snapshot of Chunkserver have fixed size, thus we can use fallocate to pre-allocate some spaces and write empty data on it.
 When chunk files or snapshot files are created, we can just fetch files on this file 'pool' and rename.
 When deleting, we do it reversely by renaming.
-These pre-allocated files are what we call the chunk file pool.
+These pre-allocated files are what we call the *chunkfilepool*.

 Here we show the directory structure of Chunkserver: